wazo-platform/wazo-doc/source/system_admin/restore.rst

 .. warning::

-   This will destroy all the current data in your databases}}
+   This will destroy all the current data in your databases

-Databases backups are created as ''db.tgz'' files in the ''/var/backups/pf-xivo'' directory.
+Databases backups are created as `db.tgz` files in the `/var/backups/pf-xivo` directory.
 These tarballs contains a dump of the two databases used in XiVO 1.2.

-In this example, we'll restore the databases from a backup file named ''db.tgz'' placed in the home directory of root.
+In this example, we'll restore the databases from a backup file named `db.tgz` placed in the home directory of root.

 First, stop monit plus all the services that are connected to the databases.